ARougellis/NBA_IE_project/README.md

 A description of the data we used can be found under the file `nba_data.README.txt`.
 My team and I split up the $30$ variables amongst us.
 The data I was in charge of can be seen in the file `nba_data.cvs`.

+This project was broken up into 4 parts
+- pt.I : getting to know the data
+- pt.II : analysis of variables
+- pt.III : further analysis and write-up
+- pt.IV : presentation

 Sidenote:
 Identities of fellow team members will remain anonymous for their privacy.